12 Best Banks in Michigan for 2024

 With its footprint extending across Michigan and multiple other states like Ohio and Illinois, Huntington National Bank is a regional bank that doesn’t skimp on the perks.
 You’ll enjoy complimentary use of the bank’s 1,700 ATMs spread across various states.

-The bank has a unique offering for those with recurring direct deposits—Standby Cash.
-This service issues a line of credit as needed, with no interest charges, as long as you repay within three months.
-Beyond that timeframe, the interest rate is a low 1.00% APR.
+Huntington Bank offers a unique feature for customers with recurring direct deposits—Standby Cash, a line of credit with no interest if repaid within three months.
+After that period, a low interest rate applies.

 8. Ally Bank